waqasa11i/BEV_Projection/README.md

-# BEV Projection for SemKITTI Dataset
+# BEV Projection for SemanticKitti Dataset

-This repository is for multi-channel Bird-Eye-Projection for SemKITTI dataset.
-This package produces rgb images using the pooint cloud data and semantic labels, where each color represents a specific semantic class.
+This repository is for multi-channel Bird-Eye-Projection for SemanticKitti dataset.
+This package produces rgb images using the point cloud data and semantic labels, where each color represents a specific semantic class.

 ## Requirements